programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 -   Convert the result into a simple features object

-To create a reactive object called `map_df`, add the following code within the curly braces of the server component:
+To create a reactive object called `map_df`, add the following code *within the curly braces of the server component*:

 ```
 map_df = reactive({